Site And Structural Packages

 How this scope is managed from preconstruction through turnover

-General-contractor oversight for drainage and detention infrastructure that keeps permitting, grading, and final site performance aligned.
+General-contractor oversight for storm drainage and detention infrastructure in Sugar Land and Fort Bend County where post-Harvey standards, MUD authority requirements, and flat coastal-plain hydrology make drainage engineering a primary construction driver.
 We use that role to keep site packages, building milestones, vendor interfaces, and owner expectations tied to the same project path instead of letting them drift into separate decision tracks.

 In the Sugar Land and Houston region, storm drainage and detention infrastructure work often depends on drainage strategy, access, municipal review timing, and utility coordination just as much as the vertical scope itself.
 We plan around those variables early so the schedule can hold when pressure reaches the field.